utam0k/utam0k.github.io/content/post/r9cc.en.md

 ---
-title: Self-made C compiler by oneself.
+title: A method of self-made C compiler which even a beginner can do
 subtitle: C compiler written by Rust.
 date: 2018-10-12T12:15:41+09:00
 tags : [rust, compiler]
-draft: true
 ---

 ## Introduction
-Recently, self-made C compiler is popular in Japan because a lecture was held to teach who to make it.
+Recently, self-made C compilers are popular in Japan because a lecture was held to teach about who to make them.
 I did not participate in it but it seemed fun!!!
-However how can I do this???
+However, how can I do this???
 There were no compiler experts around me.
 Oh My God...
 ※ **I have many many friends!**
 It is difficult to make a C compiler without relying on anyone!?
-But I want to know compiler because it is too blackbox for me.
+But I want to know about compilers because they are like too blackboxes for me.
-Even though I looked at various books about compiler, I did not understand at all, so I thought that there was no way anyone could do it was to model [9cc](https://github.com/rui314/9cc).
+Even though I looked at various books about compilers, I did not understand them at all, so I thought that the only way to do it was to model [9cc](https://github.com/rui314/9cc).
-Anyway I have transplanting all from the [9cc](https://github.com/rui314/9cc) first commit to Rust.
+Anyway, I have been transplanting all of the [9cc](https://github.com/rui314/9cc) first commit to Rust.
-[9cc](https://github.com/rui314/9cc) is a C compiler wirtten by [rui314](https://twitter.com/rui314).
+[9cc](https://github.com/rui314/9cc) is a C compiler written by [rui314](https://twitter.com/rui314).
-Codes of [9cc] (https://github.com/rui314/9cc) is very readable and very easy to do transplanting.
+Codes of [9cc] (https://github.com/rui314/9cc) are very readable and very easy to transplant.
 [9cc](https://github.com/rui314/9cc) is ***God***.
-Perhaps I think that the C compiler you create with this method will require little prior knowledge.
+I think that the C compiler you create with this method will require little prior knowledge.
-To be honest, only do it.
+To be honest, you just have to do it.
-I would be pleased if it would be helpful for those who would like to do the same thing.
+I would be pleased if this would be helpful for those who would like to do the same thing.

 ## Deliverable
 **My self-made C compiler: [r9cc](https://github.com/utam0k/r9cc)**

 I was [challenging](https://github.com/utam0k/r8cc) the same thing with 9cc's previous work [8cc](https://github.com/rui314/8cc).
-However It was stalled and [9cc](https://github.com/rui314/9cc) came out.
-So I switched to [9cc](https://github.com/rui314/9cc).
+However It stalled and [9cc](https://github.com/rui314/9cc) came out, so I switched to [9cc](https://github.com/rui314/9cc).
-Actually, This is second challenge.
+Actually, this is my second challenge.

 In [r9cc](https://github.com/utam0k/r9cc), the first capital letter of the commit message is simply ported commit from [9cc](https://github.com/rui314/9cc).
-Since I was tired of writing in English soon,
+Since I became tired of writing in English quikly,
-I show reader that [r9cc](https://github.com/utam0k/r9cc) can compile this code.
+I will show readers that [r9cc](https://github.com/utam0k/r9cc) can compile this code.
 ``` c
 int fibdp[100];